BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 ## Api documentation

-Wallet-HUB provides some endpoints to interact with the blockchain, allowing send and sing transactions with an external signer to a specific DLT.
+Wallet-HUB provides some endpoints to interact with the blockchain, allowing sending and signing transactions with an external signer to a specific DLT.
 Take a look at the diferent sections of the API documentation to see examples of use.

 <a href="https://bbva.github.io/hancock-wallet-hub/api.html">API Documentation</a>